carbon-language/carbon-lang/explorer/README.md

     syntax .position. [[ results ]] { scope }

-which can have up to four parts:
+which can have up to four parts.

-1. the `syntax` for the part of the program to be executed such as an expression or statement,
+1. The `syntax` for the part of the program to be executed such as an expression or statement.
-2. the `position` of execution (an integer) for this action (each action can take multiple steps to complete),
+2. The `position` of execution (an integer) for this action (each action can take multiple steps to complete).
-3. the `results` from subexpressions of this part, and
+3. The `results` from subexpressions of this part.
-4. the `scope` is the variables whose lifetimes are associated with this part of the program.
+4. The `scope` is the variables whose lifetimes are associated with this part of the program.

 The stack always begins with a function call to `Main`.